Choose All In One Plan for Templates, Designs, Documents, Forms, Editors, Applications

 3. Provide Detail of the Price

-If you are planning to have an entrance fee associated with your event, inform the attendees in the invitation.
+If you are planning to have an entrance fee associated with your function, inform the attendees in the sample invitation.
 For instance, show the price-per-person or for a table.
 It is embarrassing for your guests if you'll issue a bill at the door.
 Thus, it's not good for business if guests think you are treating them as what is essentially a fundraising event.

 4. Display Contact Information

 Inform your guests if a reply is needed.
 Let them know when the deadline is for the feedback.
 Thus, allow people to give their input via phone or email, or, if it’s a formal event, provide a self-addressed, stamped response card.
 Be specific in reminding whether guests may be permitted to bring a friend or family member with them.
 Moreover, careful in noting what dress code is allowed like business casual or formal.
 Don't forget to include details so guests will be prepared and do not hang up the phone lines searching for more information.

 Double-check your event invitation to ensure that everything is correct.
 Omit information that you think is unnecessary, avoid giving a call with typographical errors or, worse, misinforming guests.
 Thus, estimate enough time to have your invitations written, styled, printed, addressed, and mailed.
 Your guests should receive their letters at least two weeks before the event.
 Forgetting things at the last minute may result in poor attendance.